Founded in United Kingdom

 Safety and Peacefulness

-The safety and peacefulness that Portugal offers is another reason to consider moving there.
+The safety and peacefulness that Portugal offers are another reason to consider moving there.
 Portugal offers:

 • One of the safest countries in the world to live in